 Tight on cash?
 You can still woo your sweetheart on Valentine’s Day with these inexpensive romantic gestures.

-For a cheap Valentine’s day date, stay in.
+For a cheap Valentine’s Day date, stay in.
 You automatically spend more money when you go out because you pay for service and atmosphere plus your entrees.
 Luckily, you can recreate that romantic ambience at home for free.
 For a fun and cheap Valentine’s Day idea, switch up the feng shui and eat in a room other than your kitchen.
 Have a picnic by the fireplace or dozens of candles.
 (Mood lighting is everything.)
 Sprinkle rose petals around the floor.
 Make your menu mean something.
 If you got Chinese food on your first date, eat Chinese.
 End with a light dessert, like sorbet garnished with mint.
-(Get our free Valentine’s Day guide packed with dozens of quick tips and sweet ideas for an amazing V-Day celebration.)
+These are the 9 Valentine’s Day ideas long-time couples swear by.

 Buy them at a store that keeps them refrigerated.
 Never buy flowers online or from a roadside stand.
 When you’re searching for the perfect bouquet, make sure it has tight buds.
 That way they’ll stay open longer when they do blossom.
-If they’re already open, they won’t last more than a day or two, though you can always try these tricks to make flowers last longer.
-What’s the deal with buying roses on Valentine’s Day anyway?
+If they’re already open, they won’t last more than a day or two, though you can always try tricks to make flowers last longer.

-Make something from the heart (it’s the perfect combination of a Valentine’s day gift that’s inexpensive but meaningful).
+Make something from the heart (it’s the perfect combination of a Valentine’s Day gift that’s inexpensive but meaningful).
 Make a collage of your favorite photos as a couple or photos from different stages of your relationship.
-(Learn how to preserve old photos.)
 Burn a mix CD of his or her favorite songs.
 Organize a gift basket filled with notes or trinkets referencing inside jokes.
 Creativity is one of the most sincere ways to say “I love you.”